chirrag03/Design/Head First Design Pattern/Command Pattern/Command Pattern.md

 # Command Pattern

-### Problem Statement
-Design the API for a Home Automation Remote Control.
+### Problem Statement: Design the API for a Home Automation Remote Control.

 The remote control features seven programmable slots (each can be assigned to a different household device) along with corresponding on/off buttons for each.